Zoo Boo offers youngsters a safe alternative for trick-or-treating.

 For more information, call (505) 848-7172.

-A heartfelt thank you to all the wonderful people and businesses who donate each year to the Zoo Boo Education Scholarship Fund, which provides tuition assistance for underserved youth interested in taking BioPark classes.
+A heartfelt thank you to all the wonderful people and businesses who participate in Zoo Boo!
+A portion of event proceeds go to the Zoo Boo Education Scholarship Fund, which provides Camp BioPark tuition assistance for under-served youth.